Elizabeth Cady Stanton

-Author, lecturer, and chief philosopher of the woman’s rights movement, Elizabeth Cady Stanton formulated the agenda for woman’s rights that has guided the struggle to the present.
+Author, lecturer, and chief philosopher of the woman’s rights and suffrage movements, Elizabeth Cady Stanton formulated the agenda for woman’s rights that guided the struggle well into the 20th century.

-Born in November 1815 in Johnstown, New York, Elizabeth Cady was the daughter of Margaret Livingston and Daniel Cady, Johnstown's most prominent citizens.
+Born on November 12, 1815 in Johnstown, New York, Stanton was the daughter of Margaret Livingston and Daniel Cady, Johnstown's most prominent citizens.
 She received her formal education at the Johnstown Academy and at Emma Willard's Troy Female Seminary in New York.
-Her father provided her with an informal legal education too.
+Her father was a noted lawyer and state assemblyman and young Elizabeth gained an informal legal education by talking with him and listening in on his conversations with colleagues and guests.

-Well educated for a woman, Cady married abolitionist lecturer Henry Stanton, and had 7 children.
-On their honeymoon in London to attend a World’s Anti-Slavery convention, she and Lucretia Mott were angered at the exclusion of women and vowed to call a woman’s rights convention.
-In 1848, Cady Stanton and Mott did hold the first Woman’s Rights convention at Seneca Falls, New York.
-She wrote “The Declaration of Sentiments,” calling for changes in law and society - educational, legal, political, social and economic - to elevate women’s status, and demanding the right to vote.
-Those present at the convention signed the Declaration.
-That same year, Cady Stanton also circulated petitions throughout New York to urge the New York Congress to pass the New York Married Women’s Property Act.
+While on her honeymoon in London to attend a World’s Anti-Slavery convention, Stanton met abolitionist Lucretia Mott, who, like her, was also angry about the exclusion of women at the proceedings.
+Mott and Stanton, now fast friends, vowed to call a woman’s rights convention when they returned home.
+Eight years later, in 1848, Stanton and Mott held the first Woman’s Rights convention at Seneca Falls, New York.
+Stanton authored, “The Declaration of Sentiments,” which expanded on the Declaration of Independence by adding the word “woman” or “women” throughout.
+This pivotal document called for social and legal changes to elevate women’s place in society and listed 18 grievances from the inability to control their wages and property or the difficulty in gaining custody in divorce to the lack of the right to vote.
+That same year, Stanton circulated petitions throughout New York to urge the New York Congress to pass the New York Married Women’s Property Act.

-Cady Stanton met Susan B. Anthony in 1851, and the two quickly began collaboration on speeches, articles, and books.
-Cady Stanton's intellectual and organizational partnership with Anthony dominated the woman’s movement for over half a century.
+Although Stanton remained committed to efforts to gain property rights for married women and ending slavery, the women’s suffrage movement increasingly became her top priority.
+Stanton met Susan B. Anthony in 1851, and the two quickly began collaboration on speeches, articles, and books.
+Their intellectual and organizational partnership dominated the woman’s movement for over half a century.
+When Stanton was unable to travel do to the demands of raising her seven children, she would author speeches for Anthony to deliver.

 - Adiletta, Dawn C. Elizabeth Cady Stanton: Woman Suffrage and the First Vote (PowerPlus Books, 2005) - for ages 4-8.